TobiasOnGitHub/FAXE-Feature_Annotation_eXtraction_Engine/README.md

 FAXE - Feature Annotation eXtraction Engine
 ===========================================
 FAXE is an open source library (Apache 2.0) for parsing and receiving embedded annotations from software projects.
+Video introduction process and tooling: [SPLC2020: A Common Notation and Tool Support for Embedded Feature Annotations](https://www.youtube.com/watch?v=vprhZdSJogs)

 Requirements
 -------------------------------------------
-The Library requires
+The Library requires [Java SE Development Kit 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) or higher.
-And Maven build system.
+As well as the [Maven](https://maven.apache.org/) build system.

-**Hint:** Current version developed and tested in Windows.
+**Hint:** Current version FAXE 0.1 developed and tested in Windows.

 Maven dependency
 -------------------------------------------
+To include FAXE to your project use the following dependency:

-Supported with upcoming version.
+- Available with the upcoming versions.

 Development
 -------------------------------------------